alivabernali/MovieRekomendr/README.md

 # MovieRekomendr

-A personable movie recomender system based on popular Letterboxd user reviews
+## Overview:
+MovieRekomendr is a personable movie recomender system based on popular Letterboxd user reviews.
+Letterboxd is a social film review website, where users can come together to rank movies and leave short or detailed reviews.
+Using sentiment analysis on the site's most popular reviews of all time, MovieRekomendr provides users with the best films that have been reviewed on LetterBoxd.